Tailoring Chatbots for Higher Education: Some Insights and Experiences: Customized Large Language Models

 \subsection{Training from Scratch}

 By far the most complex and resource-intensive way to get a customized LLM is to build a model from scratch.
-Besides having to decide on crucial architectural features, today's models have billions of weight parameters, which require an enormous amount of training materials to properly adjust and optimize; the training corpuses of today's general-purpose models encompass trillions of tokens.
+Besides having to decide on crucial architectural features, today's models have billions of weight parameters, which require an enormous amount of training data to properly adjust and optimize; the training corpora of today's general-purpose models encompass trillions of tokens.
+Curating these training corpora is work-intensive, followed by computationally intensive training over months, followed by supervised and unsupervised tuning and and safety alignment (often called ``detoxification''), which aims to reduce the likelihood of unsafe, unlawful, or harmful outputs and to mitigate the influence of problematic web content.
+The computing requires considerable resources and power (associated with large CO$_2$ production~\cite{wu2022sustainable}), The process is illustrated in the top row of Fig.~\ref{fig:options}.